quoteboxqa/api/source/includes/_quotes.md

 # Quote

-## Create or update quote
+## Create or update

 This endpoint will create a new quote or update an existing one.

 Set property **quoteid** with 0 as value to create a new quote or  with valid quoteid to update an existing one.

-To create a quote you'll need at-least 1 line item (irrespective of the type), a recipient (client).
+To create or update a quote you'll need at-least 1 line item (irrespective of the type), a recipient (client).

 If you intend to secure your quote from anonymous access other than the recipient (client), set **accesscode** property with a 6 digit code.